 At Bewick Bridge we aim:

-children must be aware of what is expected of them
+● children will be aware of what is expected of them

-problems will be dealt with consistently and fairly
+● challenges will be dealt with consistently and needs will be supported empathically

-all staff are responsible for being good role models and in encouraging responsible behaviour from all children at all times
+● all staff will be good role models and will encourage responsible behaviour from all children at all times

-strategies for promoting good behaviour and for dealing with unacceptable behaviour must be consistent throughout the school
+● strategies for promoting pro-social behaviour and for dealing with anti-social behaviour will be consistent throughout the school

 Our Agreed Approach

 ● the school has two clear rules (Be Safe and Be Respectful)

 ● to support children in meeting these expectations, we will teach and explain what behaviour that facilitates learning looks like at Bewick Bridge through positive